ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    identification, reporting, acknowledgement, diagnosis, and resolution.
-   Different from the traditional fault management, it take various different data sources including alarms, metrics, and other anomaly information and aggregate them into one or a few amount of network incidents irrespective of layer through correlation analysis and the service impact analysis.
+   Different from the traditional fault management, it take various different data sources including alarms, metrics, and other anomaly information and aggregate them into one or a few network incidents irrespective of layer through correlation analysis and the service impact analysis.
 One fault on the network device can cause multiple network incidents, e.g., multiple service offerings that are dependent on that device will go down and others may suffer increased latency as redundant routes become more congested.
 A network incident might impact one or a set of network services.
-The network incident can also been seen as customer incident {{TMF724A}} when service SLA associated with one specific network service and network incident has been affected.
+The network incident can also been seen as customer incident {{TMF724A}} when service SLA {{?RFC9543}} associated with one specific network service and network incident has been affected.
 How customer incident is translated from the network incident is beyond scope of this document.